Email Software

 The Bat! supports OAuth 2.0 authentication for Gmail accounts but you need to turn it on in your Gmail account settings (both the incoming and outgoing server).
 But you also need to provide authorization for The Bat! to access your Gmail account.

-There is no easy way to manually edit the subject line but you can use this work around posted in The Bat!
+You can use this work around posted in The Bat!
 Forums:

 - Drag and drop the message into the outbox.